Mircea-MMXXI/azapy/docs/ConstW_th_doc.md

 *Returns:* `pd.DataFrame`

-Reports, for each rolling period identified by `'Droll'`:
+Accounting report; each rolling period is identified by `'Droll'`.
+Columns:

-* for each symbol : the number of shares hold,
+* for each symbol : number of shares hold,
 * `'cash_invst'` : cash invested at the beginning of the period,
 * `'cash_roll'` : cash rolled to the next period,
 * `'cash_divd'` : cash dividend accumulated in the previous period.

-> Note: The capital at the beginning of the period is cash_invst + cash_roll.
-It is also equal to the previous period: value of the shares on the fixing date + cash_roll + cash_divd.
+> Note: The capital at the beginning of the rolling period is `'cash_invst'` + `'cash_roll'`.
+It is also equal to the previous period value of the shares on the fixing date + `'cash_roll'` + `'cash_divd'`.
-There are 2 sources for the cash_roll.
-The roundup to integer number of shares and the shares close price differences between the fixing (computation) and rolling (execution) dates.
-It could be positive or negative.
-The finance of the cash_roll (it should be a small positive or negative value) during each rolling period is assumed to be done separately by the investor.
+There are 2 sources for `'cash_roll'`.
+The roundup to an integer number of shares and the shares price differential between the fixing (computation) and rolling (execution) dates.
+In general it has a small positive or negative value.
+The finance of the `'cash_roll'` (if it has a negative value) is assumed to be done separately by the investor.

 [TOP](#TOP)